In the last episode Sarah, Nippy, Mark and Bonnie were now out of Nxivm/ESP.

 We cut back to Catherine Oxenberg’s house and she is saying that she doesn’t know how to get India out of DOS if Keith has this “Sevengali hold over her.”
 But she still believes there has to be a way, she just doesn’t know what it is.
 Catherine says what’s so tricky about it is how it’s presented as “human growth, character building, bonding…”

 Catherine tells Mark in a phone call that she has talked to Frank Parlato.
 Frank had worked for Keith at one time and it ended badly.
 Keith went after Frank legally so he set up a website, “The Frank Report”, with the intention of bringing Nxivm down.
-Partly in revenge I guess, but also because if he managed to bring down Keith, he wouldn’t be harassed through the legal system by Keith.
+Partly in revenge I guess, but also because if he managed to bring down Keith, he wouldn’t be harassed through the legal system by him.
 Keith had a lot of money at his disposal (thanks to the Bronfman sisters’ inheritance) to use lawyers and the courts to go after people he didn’t like.

 The website kind of served (and still does) as a gossipy/newsy place to get the latest goings-on in the cult.
 Catherine told him about DOS which he had never heard of.
 She tells Mark she found him supportive.
 By telling Frank about DOS, he would write about it on his website and word would get out in the Nxivm community about what was going down.